uvaai/ml1/60 week6/05 Numpy/content.md

 # Numpy

-We'll start this module with a more thorough introduction on Numpy, as we'll be needing it for several assignments.
+We'll start this module with a more thorough introduction on Numpy, as we'll be needing it for several assignments this week.

 Download the Jupyter notebook on Numpy [here](data/numpy.ipynb).